Innovating Creative Technology Through Research & Partnership

 Claartje Rasterhoff

-Always community-focused, Claartje's research focuses on collective action and regenerative practices in/with art and heritage - both historical and contemporary.
+Claartje's research focuses on collective action and regenerative practices in art, culture, and heritage—examining how communities create, preserve, and transform cultural meaning across historical and contemporary contexts.

 Did you know?